High and active

 I would love to tell my California representative to support medical marijuana.
 Is there a way I can do that?

 Yes!
-Americans for Safe Access is hosting a two-day lobbying event in Sacramento from Sunday, June 14 to Monday, June 15.
+Americans for Safe Access are hosting a two-day lobbying event in Sacramento from Sunday, June 14 to Monday, June 15.
 There will be training, education and direct lobbying of elected representatives by concerned citizens.
 It is my understanding that there are 13 bills dealing with medical marijuana scurrying around the Capitol, so you may want to learn about what’s going on.
 You can get more info here: www.safeaccessnow.org/california_citizen_lobby_day_june_2015.

 I saw a documentary once on a dispensary called WHAM, or something like that?
 Can you tell me more about them?